dieghernan/dieghernan.github.io/collections/_posts/2020-04-05-headtails.md

 ---

 <blockquote class="blockquote">
-  <p class="small font-italic">There are far more ordinary people (say, 80 percent) than extraordinary people (say, 20 percent); this is often characterized by the 80/20 principle, based on the observation made by the Italian economist Vilfredo Pareto in 1906 that 80% of land in Italy was owned by 20% of the population.
+  <p class="small font-italic">There are far more ordinary people (say, 80 percent) than extraordinary people (say, 20 percent), and this is often characterized by the 80/20 principle, based on the observation made by the Italian economist Vilfredo Pareto in 1906 that 80% of land in Italy was owned by 20% of the population.
 A histogram of the data values for these phenomena would reveal a right-skewed or heavy-tailed distribution.
 How to map the data with the heavy-tailed distribution?</p>
   <footer class="blockquote-footer text-right">Jiang (2013)</footer>
 </blockquote>